Rohit-Satyam/RNAgrinder/README.md

 # Preparing the Input Files
-Usually no preparation is required for running the pipeline but if you want to index your genome using STAR custom indexing parameters like `--sjdbOverhang`, you can do do and provide the index directory path using `--index_dir`.
-For GENCODE genomes, no editing of GTF files are required, but for non-model organisms, perform some gtf editing such as example shown below:
+Usually, no preparation is required for running the pipeline but if you want to index your genome using STAR custom indexing parameters like `--sjdbOverhang`, you can do so and provide the index directory path using `--index_dir`.
+For GENCODE genomes, no editing of GTF files are required, but for non-model organisms, perform some GTF editing such as the example shown below:

-**Note for non GENCODE GTF users**
+**Note for non-GENCODE GTF users**
-If using GTF file for any other organism other than Human, please check if the `transcript_type` and `gene_type` tags are present in the GTF.
-Though these tags are not required by STAR, they are required by `gtexCollapseAnnotation.py` to alter GTF file used by RNASeQC.
-For example, in Plasmodium GTF file (GTF file produced from GFF using `AGAT`), the above mentioned tags are usualy missing and can be added as follows (as per discussion [here](https://github.com/NBISweden/AGAT/issues/398)
+If using the GTF file for any other organism other than Humans, please check if the `transcript_type` and `gene_type` tags are present in the GTF.
+Though these tags are not required by STAR, they are required by `gtexCollapseAnnotation.py` to alter the GTF file used by RNASeQC.
+For example, in the Plasmodium GTF file (GTF file produced from GFF using `AGAT`), the above mentioned tags are usually missing and can be added as follows (as per discussion [here](https://github.com/NBISweden/AGAT/issues/398)

 ```bash
 agat_convert_sp_gff2gtf.pl -gff PlasmoDB-66_Pfalciparum3D7.gff -o PlasmoDB-66_Pfalciparum3D7.gtf --gtf_version 3